ModernHuman0531/Line_follower/readme.md

 Make sure your X server is running and properly configured:

 - On Linux: Make sure you've run `xhost +local:docker` before starting the container
-- On Windows/macOS: Ensure your X server is running and properly configured

-### Permission issues with mounted volumes

-The Dockerfile creates a user with UID and GID matching your host system user.
-If you're still experiencing permission issues, check that the UID and GID in the Makefile match your user's.

 ### Gazebo crashes or displays rendering errors